folktale/data.validation/README.md

   :      /* otherwise */  Failure(["Password must contain special characters"])
 }

+// To aggregate the failures, we start with a Success case containing
+// a curried function of arity N (where N is the number of validations),
+// and we just use an `.ap`-ply chain to get either the value our Success
-function isPasswordValid(a) {
+// function ultimately returns, or the aggregated failures. function isPasswordValid(a) {
   return Success(function(x){ return function(y){ return a }})
            .ap(isPasswordLongEnough(a))